testcontainers/testcontainers-java/docs/modules/redpanda.md

 <!--/codeinclude-->

 There are scenarios where connecting to the broker is needed.
-The consumer/producer can be another container in the same network or a different process where port to connect to is different from the exposed port `9092`.
+The consumer/producer can be another container in the same network or a different process where port to connect to differs from the default exposed port `9092`.
 E.g [Toxiproxy](../../docs/modules/toxiproxy.md).

 <!--codeinclude-->
 [Register listener](../../modules/redpanda/src/test/java/org/testcontainers/redpanda/RedpandaContainerTest.java) inside_block:registerListener